wix/Detox/examples/demo-react-native/README.md

 ### Running this project in Debug mode

-The project's tests can also be executed with the app running in debug mode (mainly, with Javascript code getting bundled on-the-fly using the `metro` server).
+The project’s tests can also be executed with the app running in debug mode (mainly, with JavaScript code getting bundled on-the-fly using the `metro` server).

 For that, first run the `metro` server: